How to Coupon Like a Pro for Beginners

 In the store, as I put the item into my cart, I pull out the corresponding item and stick it in the USED section.
 This way, when I get to the register I am not fumbling to find the correct coupons.
 Other people use a similar setup with sandwich baggies.

-Just choose what works the best for you.
+Just choose what works best for you.
 There is no “right way” for anything about couponing.
 It is all about what will make your shopping trips go as smoothly as possible.

 How to Not Be Annoying